-With a total of 240 acres at Peppers Ranch I and 415 acres at Peppers Ranch II and the community’s continued support, our potential for growth is unlimited.
+With a total of 240 acres at Peppers Ranch and the community’s continued support, our potential for growth is unlimited.
 Future development plans include additional foster homes, learning center expansion, aging out community of tiny homes, expanded support services and programs, extended playground and campsites.
 Services will continue to be expanded to adequately meet the needs of the additional children and foster parents that will call the ranch “home.”

 With a self-imposed mandate of debt-free operations, Peppers Ranch will continue to demonstrate value and effective stewardship in an effort to retain public trust.
 An active and committed Board of Directors will continue to work closely with our staff, volunteers and foster parents to build relationships and gain support.
 We have systematically identified individuals, corporations, and foundations that possess the capacity to give, the passion for our mission, and the desire to help make a difference in the lives of others by supporting the growth at Peppers Ranch.